Nafir: Origin

-In Arabic, būq is a term used for conical horns, whether curved or straight and regardless of the construction material, including shell, bone, ivory, wood and metal.
+In Arabic, būq is a term used for conical horns, whether curved or straight, and regardless of the construction material, including shell, bone, ivory, wood, and metal.
 This is important because in Islamic areas, būq could mean a number of different instruments, including the būq al-nafir (horn of battle).

-Conical horns have been common across many unassociated cultures, but the straight cylindrical tubed instruments had a narrow range of users who had ties to one another; the Greeks, Egyptians and Romans interacted, as did the Egyptians and Assyrians and the Arabs, Persians, Turkmen and Indians all of whom had the cylindrical straight tubed trumpet, before it was further developed by medieval and early Renaissance Europeans.
+Conical horns have been common across many unassociated cultures, but the straight cylindrical tubed instruments had a narrow range of users who had ties to one another; the Greeks, Egyptians, and Romans interacted, as did the Egyptians and Assyrians and the Arabs, Persians, Turkmen, and Indians, all of whom had the cylindrical straight tubed trumpet, before medieval and early Renaissance Europeans further developed it.

 Earliest trumpets and horns

-Trumpet instruments originally consisted either of relatively short animal horns, bones and snail horns or of long, rather cylindrical tubes of wood and bamboo.
+Trumpet instruments originally consisted either of relatively short animal horns, bones, and snail horns or of long, rather cylindrical tubes of wood and bamboo.

 The former and their later replicas made of wood or metal (such as the Northern European Bronze Age lur) are attributed to the natural horns, while Curt Sachs (1930) suspected the origin of today's trumpets and trombones to be the straight natural trumpets made of bamboo or wood.

 Egypt, Assyria, Rome, Greece, Israel

-The simple straight trumpets are called tuba-shaped, derived from the tuba used in the Roman Empire.
+The simple, straight trumpets are called tuba-shaped, derived from the tuba used in the Roman Empire.
 Other straight trumpets in antiquity were the Etruscan-Roman lituus and the Greek salpinx.

-Tuba-shaped trumpets have been around since the mid-3rd millennium BC. known from illustrations from Mesopotamia and Ancient Egypt.
+Tuba-shaped trumpets have been around since the mid-3rd millennium BC, as evidenced by illustrations from Mesopotamia and Ancient Egypt.
 According to written records, they were blown as signaling instruments in a military context or as ritual instruments in religious cults.
 As has been demonstrated with the ancient Egyptian sheneb, of which two specimens survive in good condition from the tomb of Tutankhamen (ruled c.
 1332–1323), the long trumpets produced only one or two notes and were not built to sustain the pressure that a very high third note would produce.

 Art from the Arch of Titus (circa 81 A.D.) showing the Chazozra trumpets, carried away by Roman soldiers.

 Among the early ritual instruments mentioned in the Old Testament is the curved ram's horn, the shofar, and the straight metal trumpet chazozra (hasosrah) made of hammered silver sheet.
 In the Hebrew Bible, qeren also stands for an animal horn, which is used in different ways, but only in one place (Josh 6:5 EU) for a horn blown to produce sound.
-Queren is rendered in the Aramaic translations of the Bible (Targumim) with the etymologically derived qarnā, which later appears in the Book of Daniel (written 167–164 BC) as a musical instrument (trumpet made of clay or metal).
+Queren is rendered in the Aramaic translations of the Bible (Targumim) as the etymologically derived qarnā, which later appears in the Book of Daniel (written 167–164 BC) as a musical instrument (a trumpet made of clay or metal).
 In the (Septuagint) Greek Bible, the original animal horn qarnā is rendered salpinx and in the Latin Vulgate tuba, thus reinterpreting it as a straight metal trumpet.
 The word qarnā becomes karnā in the medieval Arabic texts for a straight or curved trumpet with a conical tube (for the exact origin of the ancient trumpets see there).